-This chart Outcomes for Further Education student enrolments on part time recognised qualifications from 2013-14 to 2015-16 provides an overview of the success rates and the withdrawal rates for these students at North East Scotland College over the last three years.
+This chart 'Outcomes for Further Education student enrolments on part-time recognised qualifications' from 2011-12 to 2016-17 provides an overview of the success rates and the withdrawal rates for these students at North East Scotland College over the last three years.

 The data is divided further based on the number of hours studied by the students.
 Courses of less than 40 hours have excellent levels of success and very low withdrawal rates.
-In the majority of categories the success rate was higher than the previous academic year.

-The chart above provides more detailed information on those students enrolled on FE programmes in 2015- 16 who completed with partial success (as shown in the previous two charts).
+The chart above provides more detailed information on those students enrolled on further education (FE) programmes in 2016-17 who completed with partial success (as shown in the previous two charts).
 It excludes students with fewer than 160 hours of study.
-It shows that 42% of these students gained at least 50% of their units with 26% gaining at least 75% of the units on their programme.
+It shows that 22% of these students gained at least 50% of their units with 14% gaining at least 75% of the units on their programme.
 It should be noted that a high proportion of students who achieve partial success continue their studies into the next academic year, when they complete their qualification successfully.

-This chart Outcomes for Higher Education student enrolments on full time recognised qualifications from 2010-11 to 2015-16 provides an overview of the success rates and the withdrawal rates for higher education students at North East Scotland College over time.
+This chart 'Outcomes for Higher Education student enrolments on full-time recognised qualifications' from 2011-12 to 2016-17 provides an overview of the success rates and the withdrawal rates for higher education students at North East Scotland College over time.

-The pass rate for HE programmes is 77.1%; the highest achieved in the last 5 years and 5% above the sector average.
+The pass rate for HE programmes is 75%; the highest across the college sector and 3.4% above the sector average.
 The College continues to outperform the sector.
-A total of 86.1% completed irrespective of their final result with withdrawal rates decreasing from the previous year.
+A total of 84.6% completed irrespective of their final result.

-The above chart Outcomes for Higher Education student enrolments on part time recognised qualification shows that the highest success rate was those students studying between 40-8- hours.
-The lowest pass rate was for those studying over 320 hours at 74.8%.
-The partial success rate is higher for part time students than their full time counterparts.
+The above chart 'Outcomes for Higher Education student enrolments on part-time recognised qualification' shows that the highest success rate was those students studying between 80 - 160 hours.
+The lowest pass rate was for those studying over 320 hours at 75%.
+The partial success rate is higher for part-time students than their full-time counterparts.
 This is due in part to employed students taking longer to complete their programmes than anticipated.

-This chart provides more detailed information for the 368 students enrolled on HE programmes in 2015-16 who completed with partial success.
-It shows that 58% of these students gained at least 50% of the units they enrolled on, with 36% gaining at least 75% of the units on their programme.
+This chart provides more detailed information for the 364 students enrolled on Higher Education (HE) programmes in 2016-17 who completed with partial success.
+It shows that 37% of these students gained at least 50% of the units they enrolled on, with 33% gaining at least 75% of the units on their programme.
 It should be noted that a high proportion of students who achieve partial success continue their studies into the next academic year, when they complete their qualification successfully.

-Those students who are in the age group 18-20 year olds were the highest to successfully complete their studies at 72.6%.
-The chart above show that students who are under 18 were the least likely to complete successfully than those in the older age groups although the difference was only 1%.
+Those students who are in the age group 18-20 year olds were the highest to successfully complete their studies at 73.1%.
+The chart above show that students who are under 18 were the least likely to complete successfully than those in the older age groups.

-Eight of our FE subject areas achieved rates above 70% with Media being the highest at 83.7%.
-Both Nautical Studies and Language & ESOL achieved high success rates above 80%.
-Special Programmes had the lowest success rate at 56.9%
+Seven of our FE subject areas achieved rates above 70% with Education & Training the highest at 87.1%.
+Media, Nautical Studies and Language & ESOL achieved high success rates above 80%.
+Business, Management & Administration had the lowest success rate at 56.4%.

-Four of our HE subject areas achieved rates above 80% with Construction the being the highest at 86.9%.
-Media, Social Subjects and Business, Management & Administration achieved high success rates above 80%.
-Sport and Leisure had the lowest success rate at 69.5%
+Only one of our HE subject areas achieved rates above 80% with Art & Design being the highest at 80.1%.
+Performing Arts, Computing & ICT, Construction, Media, and Business, Management & Administration achieved high success rates of 77% or more.
+Engineering had the lowest success rate at 72%.